CS-3398-264/GriffinArmyRepo/srs_template.md

 ### 2.2 Product Functions
 _<Summarize the major functions the product must perform or must let the user perform.
 Details will be provided in Section 3, so only a high level summary (such as a bullet list) is needed here.
 Organize the functions to make them understandable to any reader of the SRS.
 A picture of the major groups of related requirements and how they relate, such as a top level data flow diagram or object class diagram, is often effective.>_

+Let the user choose options from a menu, which are:
+   Single player -> Start a game of chess against a computer: Difficulty selection is also available here Two-player (if it's one of the features we'll implement) -> Start a game of chess with two players Account -> Let user see their account info (history/settings/scores/etc) Tips/How to play -> display a list of tips/how-to-play manual

 ### 2.3 User Classes and Characteristics
 _<Identify the various user classes that you anticipate will use this product.
 User classes may be differentiated based on frequency of use, subset of product functions used, technical expertise, security or privilege levels, educational level, or experience.
 Describe the pertinent characteristics of each user class.
 Certain requirements may pertain only to certain user classes.
 Distinguish the most important user classes for this product from those who are less important to satisfy.>_

 The expected user simply is anyone with access to a computer.
-It is expected that the user has a general knowledge how to interact with the it.
+There are no privilege levels/educational level/expertise nor experience required.
 The user is not expected to know Chess, as the rules and tips/strategies will be included in the application.

 ### 2.4 Operating Environment
 _<Describe the environment in which the software will operate, including the hardware platform, operating system and versions, and any other software components or applications with which it must peacefully coexist.>_

 This will be a Java based application, so the user must have installed the Java environment in their computer.

 ### 2.5 Design and Implementation Constraints